 Carved out of the hillside by the Ifugao people, it is absolutely amazing to think how such a spectacular place was made from the most basic tools.
-I’m at Batad Rice Terraces, a UNESCO World Heritage Site and I am doing this self guided.
+I’m at the Rice Terraces of Batad, a UNESCO World Heritage Site and I am doing this self guided tour.

 My day started in Banaue, Philippines.
-Here they have their own rice terraces, nice but not as amazing as Batad rice terraces.
+Here they have their own rice terraces, nice but not as amazing as Rice Terraces of Batad.

 Batad is a remote village which is only accessible by foot.
 You either need to take a Jeepney, but no one will ever tell you where and when they leave or what time they go back, or take a tricycle.
 The journey by tricycle will take 45 mins over the Saddle which gives you spectacular views.
 You can choose to walk over the Saddle but be aware that it is a steep 3 km uphill and another steep 3 km downhill.
 Your Tricycle driver should stop on the way to or from the start of the walk so that you can see the amazing views.
 They also sell yummy coconuts here.